cloudmesh-community/book/chapters/preface/notation.md

 > A warning that we need to look at in more detail.

----
+:bulb:

-:bulb: *Notes are indicated with a bulb and are written in italic and surrounded by bars* using the `:bulb:` emoji
+> Notes are indicated with a bulb

----
+Other emojis

+> Other emojis can be found at <https://gist.github.com/rxaviers/7360908>

+## Figures

 Figures have a caption and can be refereed to in the epub simple with a number.
 We show such a refernce pointer while refering to @fig:code-example.